 No signs of struggle, and no blood.
 They then returned to the parking lot and put the keys back into the ignition where they were found by the Ident officer.
 Later that same afternoon two Detectives actually took a missing persons report from Michael.
 On every other missing person, they always wait for 48 hours before even doing any cursory inquiries.”

 “I was told from a source that it was shortly after the original car crew had been to the White residence and had called several places — including Liana’s mother and Liana’s place of work — that the police got an anonymous call saying that Liana had been murdered.”

-The respected PI would soon discover that the incompetence wasn’t restricted to police.
+The PI would soon discover that the incompetence wasn’t restricted to police.

 A VITAL REPORT COLLECTS DUST

-Only a small portion of the findings of the Dunne-Nowell PI Report has been included in this article.
+Only a small portion of the findings of the Dunne-Nowell PI Report has been included in this post.

-Clearly, a LOT of work went into the 2012 report … and it’s shameful to think it has been collecting dust for so long.
+Clearly, a LOT of work went into the 2012 report … and it’s crazy and shameful to think it has been collecting dust for five-plus years.

 In August 2012, copies of PI Dunne-Nowell’s reports [comprising three separate binders] were presented to Edmonton lawyer Marilyn Burns.
-I received one set, Burns retained a set … and the Forbes family in Ontario received two of the three binders, including the large one.
+I also received one complete set and Michael White’s family in Ontario received two of the three binders, including the large one.